Fast construction of irreducible polynomials over finite fields: Introduction

-A classical approach to finding irreducible polynomials consists in first choosing a random polynomial of degree $d$ and then testing for its irreducibility.
-The probability that a polynomial of degree $d$ be irreducible is $\ge 1/(2d)$.
-See Lidl and Niederreiter \cite[Ex.
-3.26 and 3.27, page 142]{Lidl} and Lemma \ref{lemma:lidl2} of Section \ref{section:compter} below.
-In order to check whether a polynomial $f(x)$ is irreducible, we may use Ben-Or's irreducibility test \cite{BO}.
-This test has maximal complexity $(\log q )^{2+o(1)}\times d^{2+o(1)}$ elementary operations while its average complexity is $(\log q)^{2+o(1)} \times d^{1+o(1)}$ elementary operations according to Panario and Richmond \cite{PR}.
-The average complexity of finding an irreducible polynomial with this method is thus $d^{2+o (1)}\times (\log q)^{2+o(1)}$ elementary operations.
+A classical probabilistic approach to finding irreducible polynomials consists in first choosing a random polynomial of degree $d$ and then testing for its irreducibility.
+The probability that a polynomial of degree $d$ be irreducible is greater than or equal to $1/(2d)$.
+See Lidl and Niederreiter~\cite[Ex.
+3.26 and 3.27, page 142]{Lidl} and Lemma~\ref{lemma:lidl2} of Section~\ref{section:compter} below.
+In order to check whether a polynomial $f(x)$ is irreducible, we may use Ben-Or's irreducibility test~\cite{BO}.
+This test has maximal complexity $(\log q )^{2+\varepsilon(q)}\times d^{2+\varepsilon(d)}$ elementary operations while its average complexity is $(\log q)^{2+\varepsilon(q)} \times d^{1+\varepsilon(d)}$ elementary operations according to Panario and Richmond~\cite{PR}.
+The average complexity of finding an irreducible polynomial with this method is thus $d^{2+\varepsilon (d)}\times (\log q)^{2+\varepsilon(q)}$ elementary operations.
 All the known algorithms have a quadratic factor at least in $d$.
-A survey can be found in the work of Shoup~\cite[section 1.2]{Shoup93}.
+A survey can be found in the work of Lenstra~\cite{L1,L2} and Shoup~\cite[section 1.2]{Shoup93}.
 It seems difficult to improve on these existing methods as long as we use an irreducibility test.